raphadareangel/Bee-Weather/README.md

 Bee Weather
 This is an example how to consume an api with no third libraries.

-tested fully on iphone X
+Tested fully on iphone X

 (check constrains for other iphones)

-an example using Swift
+An example using Swift

 ![Screenshot](main_wheather.jpeg)